1934 wasn’t a good year to start a business in America.

 That’s how we do things at Dart.
 If we can do it bigger, better and safer, Dart will push the boundaries of innovation to do it.
 In 1984, when the industry standard for trailer size was 48’, Dart was ahead of the game by introducing the highly-efficient 53’ trailer.
 At the time it was controversial.
 Today, it’s a trucking industry standard.

-And our historic path of integrity and innovation continues today with the third generation of Orens, including Donald’s son, President David Oren, leading the way.
+And our historic path of integrity and innovation continues today with the Oren family and the entire Dart Network team.